ryssbowh/pingu-content-module/README.md

 ### Content types

-They are regular entries in the database and hold only a name.
+They are regular entries in the database and hold a name and a title field.
 Once created fields can be added to them.

 When they are created, the permissions for access/edit/delete will be automatically created as well (see Content config) and given to the role 4 (Admin).